 Pavlova is a famed dessert in Australia and New Zealand.
 Aussies make a Pavlova mixture from egg whites and bake it in a slow oven for a crisp crust outside.
 Then, the chef will top the baked item with whipping cream and a variety of tasty Australian fruits, most of which are berries.

-You may see Pavlova during summertime or on special occasions in Australia, especially on Christmas Day.
+Pavlova is often popular during summertime or on special occasions in Australia, especially on Christmas Day.
 But you can always find it in many supermarkets or bakeries around the country any time of the year.

-Lamington is a square sponge cake or butter cake bathed in chocolate sauce and a layer of desiccated coconut.
+Lamington is a square sponge cake or butter cake bathed in chocolate sauce and sprinkled with desiccated coconut.
 It is a national dessert in Australian cuisine.
 The original version of Lamington includes cream or strawberry jam filling in between the cake layers.

 Pikelet is simply the Australian version of pancakes, but they are much thicker and smaller than the original edition from France.